kornysietsma/deduplicatr/README.md

 This is a work in progress - it is currently working, but very much in a beta state.

+Note that as of the latest update, you need Java 7 to build and run this, as it uses new language features - most significantly, the ability to ignore symlinks!

 ## Usage

-Currently this needs leningen 2.0+ to run - you can use "lein uberjar" to produce a standalone runnable jar, for running without clojure/leiningen.
+Currently this needs Java 7, and leningen 2.0+ to run - you can use "lein uberjar" to produce a standalone runnable jar, for running without clojure/leiningen.

 Usage at this stage is simple: